SzymonRojek/to-do-list-react/README.md

 ## Description:
 This is a simple To-Do list application, helps to organize our daily tasks.
-Use it to capture and organize tasks the moment they pop into your head.
+Use it to capture and organize tasks the moment they pop into your head:
+- download example tasks from json file
+- add new task
+- filter tasks
+- click the task and read about its details
+- check mark task or finish them all by one click

 ## Technologies: